roopak2000/project1/README.md

 # project1
-THis project is related to socket programming
+This project is related to socket programming.